Online Bachelor of Science in Engineering Degree Programs

 Old Dominion University offers a bachelor of science in computer engineering technology degree completion program.
 This degree is ideal for students who already have an associate degree or its equivalent from a community college or technical institute.
 The program includes courses in computer science as well as electrical engineering technology.
 As a result, students learn how software and hardware work together in a computer.

-Admission requirements for the program include completion of a transferable associate’s degree prior to starting classes, a completed online application, a $50 non refundable fee, an official high school transcript or GED transcript, SAT/ACT scores, a current resume, letters of recommendation, and a personal statement.
+Admission requirements for the program include completion of a transferable associate’s degree prior to starting classes, a completed online application, a $50 nonrefundable fee, an official high school transcript or GED transcript, SAT/ACT scores, a current resume, letters of recommendation, and a personal statement.

-• Location: Norfolk, Virginia
+• Location: Norfolk, VA

 • Expected Time to Completion: 48 months

-Online Bachelor’s Degree in Electrical Engineering
+Online Bachelor of Science Degree in Electrical Engineering

 Electrical engineers study and design devices and systems that run on electricity and electromagnetism.